undergroundrap/BasedSyntax/README.md

 ## ✨ Features

-* **VS Code Experience, Locally**: Enjoy a feature-rich editing experience with syntax highlighting for dozens of languages, Prettier-based code formatting, and integrated search functionality, right in your browser.
+* **VS Code Experience, Locally**: Enjoy a feature-rich editing experience with syntax highlighting for dozens of languages, Prettier-based code formatting, integrated search, and full undo/redo support.
 * **Your Personal AI Code Architect**: Connects to your local Ollama instance to leverage powerful language models for a wide range of complex tasks:
     * **Deep Code Analysis**: Get detailed, step-by-step explanations of complex code.
     * **Intelligent Refactoring**: Automatically refactor code for readability, performance, and maintainability.
-    * **Proactive Debugging**: Analyze code for potential bugs, security vulnerabilities, and performance issues before they become a problem.
+    * **Proactive Debugging**: Analyze code for potential bugs, security vulnerabilities, and performance issues.
-    * **Automated Test Generation**: Create comprehensive unit tests to ensure your code is robust and reliable.
+    * **Automated Test Generation**: Create comprehensive unit tests to ensure your code is robust.
     * **Smart Commenting**: Intelligently add and explain comments to clarify your codebase.
-    * **Effortless Language Conversion**: Translate code snippets from one language to another with detailed explanations of the changes.
+    * **Effortless Language Conversion**: Translate code snippets from one language to another with detailed explanations.
 * **Conversational AI**: Use the interactive follow-up prompt to ask clarifying questions and dive deeper into the AI's suggestions without losing context.
-* **Visual Diff Checker**: Instantly see the changes suggested by the AI in a clear, side-by-side view before applying them to your code.
+* **Visual Diff Tracking**: Track your progress.
+The diff viewer shows a side-by-side comparison of your code before and after any edit, whether it's a manual change or an AI suggestion.
+* **Session History**: Never lose a good idea.
+The history panel saves your AI interactions, allowing you to revisit previous responses.
+* **Seamless File Management**: Open local files with the click of a button or by simply dragging and dropping them into the app.
 * **Ironclad Privacy**: Everything runs 100% locally.
 Your code is never sent to a third-party server, ensuring complete confidentiality.
-* **Developer-Friendly UI**: A clean, customizable interface with adjustable editor settings, tooltips, and a straightforward workflow.
+* **Developer-Friendly UI**: A clean, customizable interface with adjustable editor settings (font size, minimap), tooltips, and a straightforward workflow.

 ---